 The Swedish public continues to have a high level of confidence in universities and researchers.
 At the same time, there are clear signs of an ongoing polarisation, with a widening divide in confidence between different population groups.
 These are the findings presented in a new report by the Swedish non-profit organisation VA (Public & Science).

-VA (Public & Science) made an investigation together with the popular science magazine Forskning & Framsteg on behalf of The Swedish Research Council in 2019.
+VA (Public & Science) undertook a study together with the popular science magazine Forskning & Framsteg on behalf of The Swedish Research Council in 2019.
 The purpose was to investigate how research and science can be made more accessible in Sweden, both to the general public and to other target groups outside of academia.

 The draft of the EU’s next framework programme for research and innovation is not addressing the needs to involve and engage citizens and civil society in research and innovation enough.
 VA therefore encourages the Swedish government and Swedish members of the European Parliament to act to make Horizon Europe a more citizen-oriented programme.

 Concepts like ”post truth” and ”alternative facts” are being increasingly used, mainly in American politics, but also in debate internationally.
 Does this indicate a crisis of confidence in research?
 Not in Sweden anyway.
 A new report shows that the Swedes’ confidence in universities is greater than ever before.
 Läs mer